Aerial ramming: Cold War

-On 28 November 1973, during the CIA's Project Dark Gene, Captain Gennadii N. Eliseev, flying a MiG-21, made a ramming attack against an RF-4C reconnaissance aircraft piloted by IIAF Major Shokouhnia and backseater USAF Colonel John Saunders over Soviet airspace.
-After both his K-13 air to air missiles failed to down the RF-4C and his gun jammed, he struck the RF-4C's tail assembly with his wing.
-While the MiG pilot died, the RF-4C crew ejected successfully.

 On 18 July 1981 Captain V.A.
 Kulyapin reportedly used his Su-15 to ram a chartered Argentine CL-44 during the 1981 Armenia mid-air collision, although Western experts believed this likely to have been a self-serving interpretation of an accidental collision.

 A 1986 RAND Corporation study concluded that the ramming attack was still a viable option for modern jets defending their airspace from long-range bombers if those bombers were carrying atomic weapons.
-The study posited that defending fighters might expend their weapons without downing the enemy bomber, and the pilots would then be faced with the final choice of ramming—almost certainly trading their lives to save the thousands who might be killed by a successful nuclear attack.
+The study posited that defending fighters might expend their weapons without downing the enemy bomber, and the pilots would then be faced with the final choice of ramming—almost certainly trading their lives for the many who would be killed by a successful nuclear attack.

 After 1990

 During the 9/11 attacks in 2001, fighter jets were dispatched to intercept the hijacked United Airlines Flight 93, believed to be heading to Washington.
 However, there was no time for the combat jets to be armed with missiles.
 The pilots understood that they would be ramming the aircraft.
 The plane had already crashed due to an internal struggle by the time the jets arrived.

+During the Hainan island incident, an American EP-3 SIGINT aircraft was rammed by a PLANAF J-8 interceptor.

 Russo-Ukrainian War

-A Russian DJI Mavic Pro Drone was destroyed in an aerial ramming with a Ukrainian drone on 3 October 2022.
+Numerous instances of Ukrainian Ground Forces drones being used for aerial ramming have been recorded; this includes an instance where a Russian DJI Mavic Pro Drone was destroyed in an aerial ramming with a Ukrainian drone on 3 October 2022, and an incident in July 2024 where an FPV drone with a stick mounted to it was used to attack and eventually destroy a ZALA 421-16E reconnaissance drone by repeatedly ramming it.